top of page

 Best used for: Deep relaxation, grounding, emotional regulation.

-• Find a quiet place to sit upright.
+• Find a quiet place to sit, ensuing your posture is straight.

 Best used for: Improving focus, reducing stress, preparing for work.